sangeethaveluru3/predicting-salaries/README.md

 # Predicting salaries

-The aim of this project was to scrape data science job postings from the jobs board website, [Indeed](https://www.indeed.co.uk/?from=gnav-jobsearch--jasx), clean and identify important features in the data obtained and create a classification model to predict the quartile the salaries fall into.
+The aim of this project was to scrape data science job postings from the jobs board website [Indeed](https://www.indeed.co.uk/?from=gnav-jobsearch--jasx), clean and identify important features in the data obtained and create a classification model to predict the quartile the salaries fall into.
 The project was framed in the perspective of working for a firm who want to be competitive in the hiring market for data scientists and want to determine the factors most important predicting salary and use this information to accurately estimate a competitive salary when making offers.

 ## Table of Contents:
 - [Data and Web Scraping](#Data)